 One of the most compelling documentary series to land on Netflix, Making a Murderer revisits the story of Steven Avery, who's exonerated of an attempted murder charge after serving 18 years of an attempted murder case, only to be convicted of another murder case two years later.

 The documentary raises questions about his conviction and the handling of the case by Wisconsin police, while also examining the case of his nephew Brendan Dassey, who's convicted of involvement in the same crime.

-After making headlines around the world, and subsequent further twists in the tale, season two of Making a Murderer premiered last October.
+After making headlines around the world, and subsequent further twists in the tale, season two of Making a Murderer premiered in October 2018.
 If you're late to the party here, it really is still worth getting stuck in – it's still unconfirmed, but a third series could be announced soon,

 Better Call Saul

 One of the many charms of Breaking Bad was the vivid nature of its characters, be they pivotal or periphery.
-And as such, it was crying out for a spin-off show – and now, the fifth series of this excellent derivative has landed.
+As such, it was crying out for a spin-off show – and now, the fifth series of this excellent derivative has landed.